Cockburn Cement Limited (CCL)

-This page is regularly updated with any planned or completed actions to reduce odours.
+This page is regularly updated with any relevant news, and any planned or completed actions to reduce odour.

 How will you ensure the site is performing the way it should be?

-As we know odours can impact people’s lives, we investigate all matters thoroughly and increase our patrols to identify the source of odours when necessary.
-Once we have compiled all the available information following the various initiatives undertaken we will conduct another licence review to reassess how the company is controlling odours and whether any further changes are required.
-When we carry out this review, we will discuss all changes directly with the community just like we are doing now.
+DWER recognises that dust and odour emissions can impact people’s lives.
+DWER investigates all matters thoroughly and will conduct patrols to identify the source of odours when necessary.
+Our licence review relating to odour is considering all the available information and evaluating how effectively CCL is controlling odours and whether any further changes are required.
+When we finalise this review, we will discuss all changes directly with the community.

-What can I do to help the Department reduce odours in my area?
+What can I do to help DWER reduce odours in my area?

-As we want to achieve the best outcome for everyone in the community and reduce these odours, we appreciate and encourage people reporting odours at the time they are experienced to our Pollution Watch Hotline on 1300 784 782.
+DWER aims to achieve the best outcome for everyone in the community and reduce these odours.
+We appreciate and encourage people to report odours at the time they are experienced to our Pollution Watch Hotline on 1300 784 782.

 What should I do if I am impacted by odours?

-We will continue to conduct patrols and encourage people to report odours to our Pollution Watch Hotline on 1300 784 782.
+If you are impacted by odours, we encourage people to immediately report it to our Pollution Watch Hotline on 1300 784 782.